 Technology plays an enormously important part in the lives of all young people.
-Games consoles, together with WiFi-enabled mobile phones provide unlimited access to the internet, messaging, to blogging, to social media websites (like TikTok and Instagram), to Snapchat and FaceTime (video calls, via web cameras built into computers), to wikis (collaborative web pages), chat rooms and other social networking sites, and video sharing sites (such as YouTube).
+Games consoles, together with WiFi-enabled mobile phones provide unlimited access to the internet, to SMS messages, to blogging (web logging), to social media websites (like Twitter), to Skype (video calls, via web cameras built into computers), to wikis (collaborative web pages), chat rooms and other social networking sites, and video sharing sites (such as YouTube).